 How To Post To Social Media With AI

-If you want to post to social media with AI, the shortest path is to connect your accounts, run an MCP server, and let the agent call a real posting tool.
-That is what sfeed does for Facebook Pages and Instagram.
+If you want to post to social media with AI, the shortest path is to connect your accounts and let the agent call a real posting tool.
+The agent can use the sfeed CLI directly, or it can use MCP tools when you configure them.

 The short answer